-The aircraft noise controls apply to all development in the City of Botany Bay within the 20 ANEF and above contour on the ANEF chart applicable to the City of Botany Bay.
+The aircraft noise controls apply to all development on land to which this DCP applies in Bayside within the 20 ANEF and above contour on the ANEF chart applicable to Bayside.
 The ANEF chart for Sydney Airport will be the ANEF chart adopted by Council based on the most up-to-date information on operating procedures and air traffic forecasts at Sydney (Kingsford Smith) Airport.

-The potential height limit controls, due to prescribed airspace for Sydney (Kingsford Smith) Airport, apply to all land within the Botany Bay LGA.
+The potential height limit controls, due to prescribed airspace for Sydney (Kingsford Smith) Airport, apply to all land within the Bayside LGA.

-The map at Schedule 2 shows the area of the Botany Bay LGA in which development may require an assessment for mechanical wind shear.
+The map at Schedule 2 shows the area of the Bayside LGA in which development may require an assessment for mechanical wind shear.